What is Risk Monitoring?

 The plan documents and monitors potential risks to a business and the organisation’s steps to keep those risks acceptable.
 A company may have many monitoring plans to address different risks in different parts of the business.
 However, this must be collated and provided in a single depository for senior management to understand the overall risk profile and manage any action required.

 A range of key stakeholders must be used to develop the risk monitoring plan.
-These should include senior management, risk owner, risk manager, compliance officers, heads of departments, etc. Regardless of the risk monitoring scope, the program must be developed by stakeholders who know how to identify and understand various existing and potential risks and have the authority to change the actions taken to control and mitigate these risks.
+These should include senior management, risk owners, risk managers, compliance officers, heads of departments, etc. Regardless of the scope of risk monitoring, the program must be developed by stakeholders who know how to identify and understand various existing and potential risks and have the authority to change the actions taken to control and mitigate these risks.

 Final Thoughts